iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   caption="Generated with OpenAI DALL-E 3 and edited by the author."
 />

-As the underwater currents swirl around them, Sharky and Octavia face each other, ready to start a debate about their evolutionary origins—a conversation filled with humor, facts, and a touch of the mysteries of the deep sea... or maybe just one fact that GPT-4 will mention a lot.
+As the underwater currents swirl around them, Sharky and Octavia face each other, ready to start a debate about their evolutionary origins—a conversation filled with humor, facts, and a touch of the mysteries of the deep sea—or maybe just one fact that GPT-4 will mention a lot.

 <Figure
   image={determined}